Aniwa, Vanuatu: What to pack, what to wear, and when to go [2024]

 Voltage adapter

-A plug adapter that supports outlet types I. Be sure to pick the correct kind.
-A lot of adapters on sale are simply plugs and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one works in most countries.
+A plug adapter that supports outlet types I. Check that you find the correct type.
+The majority of adapters available are simply plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be sufficient for most places.

 Power bank for devices